 In addition to treatment, he or she might recommend lifestyle changes to reduce the risk of erectile dysfunction related to Peyronie’s disease.

 Non-surgical treatments include injections, oral medications, and therapies.
-These could be used when Peyronie’s disease is in the acute phase.
+Based on the Curvature of Penis Treatment in Delhi, these could be used when Peyronie’s disease is in the acute phase.

 - Verapamil.
 Verapamil is used to treat high blood pressure and may reduce pain and penile curvature when injected into plaque.

 - Interferon-alpha 2b.
 Interferon is a protein produced by blood cells.
 Studies show that it reduces pain, penile curvature, and plaque size.